jk431j/dsTest/Subscriber_groups_in_Separate_XML.md

 ```XML
  <subscriber_group start="2" end="2" name="R128957">
 ```
-- in the subscriber group you can refer to any profiles that are already sourced: profiles from base configuration, profiles from previous test cases or profiles defined in this XML configuration.
+- subscriber group can refer to any profiles that are already sourced: profiles from base configuration, profiles from previous test cases or profiles defined in this XML configuration.
 For example here we have PCC and subscription profiles (both named "Post") from the base configuration and newly defined UDC and SmartProfiles (both named "R128957)
 ```XML
 <group_profiles>
   <pcc_profile>Post</pcc_profile>